WeGoingProbyn/flood-monitor/README.md

 # Flood Monitoring

 This project is an interactive web application built with Streamlit that lets users monitor flood-related data by selecting a river, town, and station.
-It queries the Environment Agency's flood-monitoring API to fetch data on various measurements—such as flow, wind, tidal level, stage level, and more—over the past 24 hours, and displays the results using charts and data tables.
+It queries the Environment Agency's flood-monitoring API to fetch data over the past 24 hours, and displays the results using charts and data tables.

 ## Features

 - **Interactive UI:** Select a river, town, and station using dropdown menus.
-- **Real-time Data:** Retrieves current flood monitoring measurements from an external API.
+- **Real-time Data:** Retrieves current flood monitoring measurements from the UK's flood-monitoring API.
 - **Data Visualization:** Displays measurement data with line charts and data tables.
 - **Rust Inspired Error Handling:** Uses an error module inspired by rust error handling to gracefully handle API errors and unexpected responses.